HPImaging/sv-mbirct/README.md

 The program is able to run completely with a single command call, but it's usually preferrable to run the reconstruction in two stages.
 In the first stage, the sytem matrix is precomputed and stored, and the second stage is the reconstruction itself.
-Both stages use the executable "mbir_ct".
+Both stages use the executable *mbir_ct*.
-The system matrix can take significant time to compute, however the matrix is fixed for a given geometry and data/image dimensions so the matrix file can be reused for any scan that uses the same sinogram and image parameters.
+The system matrix can take a significant time to compute, however the matrix is fixed for a given geometry and data/image dimensions, so the matrix file can be reused for any scan that uses the same sinogram and image parameters.

-(Note the accompanying demo scripts include a utility that detects whether the necessary sytem matrix file has already been computed and is available, given the input img/sino parameters, and the script automatically reads the file if available, or computes/stores it if not.)
+(Note the accompanying demo scripts include a utility that detects whether the necessary sytem matrix file has already been computed and is available, given the input image/sino parameters, and the script automatically reads the file if available, or computes/stores it if not.)

 ### Stage 1: Compute and store the System Matrix (and initial projection)